Boiled Peanuts: Nutrition, Benefits, and Potential Side Effects

 The fiber in peanuts helps bulk up stool, making it easier to pass and supporting overall gut health.

-7. May Enhance Skin Health
+7. Provides Nutrients That Support Skin Health

-The vitamins and antioxidants in boiled peanuts contribute to healthy skin by protecting against damage and promoting skin repair.
+The vitamins and antioxidants in boiled peanuts may contribute to healthy skin by protecting against damage and promoting skin repair.

 Boiled peanuts are rich in vitamin E, which is known for its skin-protective properties.
 Vitamin E acts as an antioxidant, protecting the skin from oxidative damage and inflammation.